A lot of stock is put into heading overseas with organised winter training camps and tour companies.

 But is a winter training camp really worth the time and cost for us mere mortals?
 Can a few days or a week overseas during the winter make any significant difference to our race season?
 Or is it just another excuse to get away from it all?

-Whatever our goals for the coming year, whether it’s shaving time a PB at a triathlon or riding a long sportive, we’re not going to get there without putting the training in.
-Every session we get out on the bike is going to contribute to our strength and fitness.
+Whatever your goals for the coming year, whether it’s shaving time off a PB at a triathlon or riding a long sportive, you’re not going to get there without putting the training in.
+Every session you get out on the bike is going to contribute to your strength and fitness.
 At this time of year however, it can be difficult if not impossible to find the motivation to do so.

 The days are short, and the roads are wet.
-We’re only a couple weeks out from the clocks going back, and ducking out of the office to grab some lunch might be the only glimpse of natural daylight we’ll get during the working week.
-Many of us can fall foul of the symptoms of seasonal affective disorder, a lack of sunlight during the day affecting our mood which begins to kick in for many people around this time of year.
-The symptoms can include sluggishness, reduced motivation and cravings for carbohydrate rich foods; all problems for those looking to be on good form cycling later in the year.
+We’re just a few days away from the clocks going back, meaning nipping out of the office to grab some lunch might be the only glimpse of natural daylight many of us will get during the working week.
+Many of us can fall foul of the symptoms of seasonal affective disorder (SAD, sometimes known as ‘winter depression’), a lack of sunlight during the day affecting our mood which begins to kick in for many people around this time of year.
+The symptoms can include sluggishness, reduced motivation and cravings for carbohydrate rich foods; all problems for those looking to be on good cycling form later in the year.

 …A short trip away winter training with your bike in January could well end up being the most valuable training session of the year…

-Ironically, these symptoms which discourage us from pulling on our winter clothing and taking the bike out of the garage can be largely reduced by exercising.
-The symptoms effectively discourage us from seeking out the cure.
+Ironically, these symptoms which discourage us from pulling on our winter clothing and taking the bike out of the garage can be largely reduced by exercising, yet they effectively discourage us from seeking out the cure.

 In terms of physical fitness, it is quite possible to see an element of ‘detraining’ in just a couple weeks of inactivity.
 Some studies have shown a couple weeks off can result in a reduction in VO2 max levels of up to twenty percent, but the psychological impact could be far more significant.